 Any responsible partnership needed to marry long-term accountability with long-term assistance.
 That is why I supported the creation of the Municipal Accountability Review Board (MARB), and why we applied for designation as a Tier III municipality under MARB's accountability structure.
-And that is why the Contract Assistance agreement signed with the State of Connecticut earlier this year is so significant.
+And that is why the Contract Assistance agreement signed with the State of Connecticut last month is so significant.

 Under that agreement, the State of Connecticut will make debt service payments on Hartford's outstanding general obligation debt.
-The State may require Hartford to refund and restructure our debt, likely bringing the State's annual Contract Assistance payments below \$40 million per year -- significantly less than the State would pay if it fully funded the Payments-in-Lieu-of-Taxes (PILOT) formula, as Hartford has long sought.
+The State may require Hartford to refund and restructure our debt, likely bringing the State's annual Contract Assistance payments below \$40 million per year - less than the State would pay if it fully funded the Payments-in-Lieu-of-Taxes (PILOT) formula, as Hartford has long sought.

-Along with the work we have done to reduce costs, the new partnership with the State of Connecticut makes it possible to achieve balanced budgets, this year and in next four fiscal years addressed in our five-year sustainability plan.
+Along with the work we have done to reduce costs, the new partnership with the State of Connecticut makes it possible to achieve balanced budgets, this year and in the years ahead.
 Our budget this year is balanced without any one-time revenues, without any asset sales, and without deferring our pension obligations.